-Compared to most people, those working as a Pharmacy Aide tend to value Support, Relationships, and Independence.
+Compared to most people, those working as a Pharmacy Aide tend to value Relationships, Support, and Independence.

-Second, Pharmacy Aides strongly value Relationships.
+Most importantly, Pharmacy Aides strongly value Relationships.
 Occupations that satisfy this work value allow employees to provide service to others and work with co-workers in a friendly non-competitive environment.

 Lastly, Pharmacy Aides moderately value Independence.
 Occupations that satisfy this work value allow employees to work on their own and make decisions.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.

 In order to perform their job successfully, people who work as Pharmacy Aides must consistently demonstrate qualities such as integrity, self-control, and cooperation.

 Below, you'll find a list of qualities typically required of Pharmacy Aides, ranked by importance:

 Working as a Pharmacy Aide usually requires a high school diploma.